Tom Cotton: 2014

 On August 6, 2013, Cotton announced he would challenge Democratic incumbent Mark Pryor for his seat in the United States Senate.
-Stuart Rothenberg of Roll Call called Pryor the most vulnerable senator seeking reelection that year.
+Stuart Rothenberg of Roll Call called Pryor the most vulnerable senator seeking reelection in 2014.
 Cotton was endorsed by the conservative Club for Growth PAC, Senator Marco Rubio, the National Federation of Independent Business, and former presidential candidate Mitt Romney, who campaigned for Cotton.
 The Associated Press called the race for Cotton immediately after the polls closed; he received 56.5% of the vote to Pryor's 39.4%.
 Cotton was sworn into office on January 6, 2015.

 As a U.S. senator, Cotton has received multiple death threats.
 In 2018, Adam Albrett of Fairfax County, Virginia, was arrested for "faxing death threats" against President Donald Trump and members of Congress, including Cotton.
 Police traced the fax to Albrett using the phone number in the fax header.

 In October 2019, local authorities charged James Powell, a 43-year-old Arkansas resident, with "first-degree terroristic threatening" after an investigation by U.S. Capitol Police and the FBI.
 The felony charge carries a maximum six-year prison sentence and $10,000 fine.
 Powell also threatened Arkansas Representative Rick Crawford with death.
 In January 2020, 78-year-old Henry Edward Goodloe was sentenced to two years' probation for sending Cotton a threatening letter and a package containing white powder.
 Goodloe admitted to mailing an envelope containing white powder to Cotton's office, with a note stating, "You ignored me.
 Maybe this will get your attention."
 The Senate mail facility intercepted the letter, which included Goodloe's home address, and alerted a hazardous response team which determined the powder was unbleached flour and starch.